strohs/daily-program/README.md

 # daily-program
 A repository of my attempts to solve programming challenges, from Reddit /r/dailyprogrammer, using clojure

 ## Installation
+Each challenge is in a separate namespace and should be run from its corresponding (main) method

 ## Usage